JS-RML/dexterous_ungrasping_planner/README.md

 Several examples under different planning scenarios, for example, gripper configuration or additional obstacle in the environment, are provided in this repository.
 Details of these planning examples can be found in `examples/README.md`.

 ## 5. Original copyright
-The source code of this MATLAB implementation is based on [rrt_toolbox](https://github.com/olzhas/rrt_toolbox) built by Olzhas Adiyatov and Atakan Varol licensed under the BSD 3-Clause "New" or "Revised" License.
+The source code of this MATLAB implementation is based on [rrt_toolbox](https://github.com/olzhas/rrt_toolbox) built by Olzhas Adiyatov and Atakan Varol released under the BSD 3-Clause "New" or "Revised" License.
 The original copyright notice can be found in `LICENSE.txt`.

 ## 6. Maintenance
 For any technical issues, please contact John Kim [chkimaa@connect.ust.hk]() and Ka Hei Mak [khmakac@connect.ust.hk]().